1. Deputy Neale Richmond asked the Taoiseach when the Cabinet committee on Brexit will next meet. [58578/21]

 When I raised this with the Taoiseach on 29 September he said: "I am very concerned about it and about what I have read today in the articles the Deputy mentioned.
 I will give further consideration to this and revert to the Deputy."
 It is now two and a half months on and I wonder if the Taoiseach has any information to revert with.

 I also echo the points made by Deputy Boyd Barrett.
 I want to ask the Taoiseach about safeguarding and vulnerable adults.
 I raised this with him previously.
-I specifically want to ask him about the need for guidelines or legislation to be introduced to require the Garda when they have credible allegations of sexual assault and rape to inform relevant organisations, including where alleged perpetrators work or volunteer, in order to protect and safeguard vulnerable adults.
+I specifically want to ask him about the need for guidelines or legislation to be introduced to require the Garda when it has credible allegations of sexual assault and rape to inform relevant organisations, including where alleged perpetrators work or volunteer, in order to protect and safeguard vulnerable adults.
 It is not acceptable that when gardaí have knowledge of credible allegations that they fail to pass it on, which leaves vulnerable adults at risk.
 It is completely unacceptable that homeless people were put at continued risk earlier this year when the Garda failed to pass on information in a timely manner.
 This should never be allowed happen again.

 I followed up on this with the Minister for Justice and it is clear to me that the current practices and procedures are not fit for purpose.
 The absence of clear guidelines or legislation is unfair to the individual gardaí who do not know what they should do, when they should do it and in what circumstances.
-Will guidelines or legislation be introduced to ensure that the Garda pass on information when they have credible allegations of sexual assault and rape to relevant organisations in a timely manner?
+Will guidelines or legislation be introduced to ensure that the Garda passes on information when it has credible allegations of sexual assault and rape to relevant organisations in a timely manner?
 Will the safeguarding legislation that was introduced by former Senator, Colette Kelleher, in the previous Oireachtas be progressed by the Government?

 It is unusual for all of us to echo one point, but what Deputy Boyd Barrett said earlier about those appointments is true.
 It is the case with all of us in here, so I urge the Taoiseach to take it seriously.

 I wish to raise two issues.
 The Garda Commissioner expressed serious concerns regarding policing reforms.
-He told the justice committee that the powers granted to the new Garda ombudsman under the Policing, Security and Community Safety Bill 2021 was "disproportionate, unconstitutional and will not withstand an expensive and time-consuming test in the courts".
+He told the justice committee that the powers granted to the new Garda ombudsman under the Policing, Security and Community Safety Bill 2021 were "disproportionate, unconstitutional and will not withstand an expensive and time-consuming test in the courts".
 That is completely at odds with the Government, so what is going to happen?
 It is very unusual.

 Where are we at as regards implementation of the future of policing report and the Policing Authority?
 We support the minority report.
 We will not support anything that allows a situation where senior appointments in An Garda Síochána are being made by the Commissioner.
 That must be done independently.
 It is the very reason we set up the Policing Authority in the first place.